-After ten years of silence, the Pentagon has offered a lukewarm confirmation on the exoneration of a group of special operations Marines wrongfully accused of committing war crimes during Operation Enduring Freedom in 2007.
+After ten years of silence, the Pentagon has offered a lukewarm confirmation on the exoneration of a group of special operations Marine commandos wrongfully accused of committing war crimes during Operation Enduring Freedom in 2007.

 Even though it ostensibly appears to be a gesture of goodwill from the Pentagon towards the falsely accused Marines, it has done little to mitigate the public humiliation these elite commandos have endured in the decade since a routine mission went horribly wrong in Nangarhar Province, Afghanistan.